nashahzad/jira-sprint-analytics/README.md

                         Optional config file containing the configuration by which to generate a report with, if provided then the other args not required.
-  --planned-capacity PLANNED_CAPACITY
+  --planned-capacities [PLANNED_CAPACITIES [PLANNED_CAPACITIES ...]]
+                        The team's planned capacities for previous sprints.
+In order of oldest to most current sprint's planned capacities.
-                        The team's planned capacity for the current sprint --board-id BOARD_ID   JIRA Board ID
+  --board-id BOARD_ID   JIRA Board ID
   --project-name PROJECT_NAME
                         JIRA Project Name